E. Business records, financial data, trade secrets

 "Sections 84-712 to 84-712.03 shall be liberally construed whenever any state, county or political subdivision fiscal records, audit, warrant, voucher, invoice, purchase order, requisition, payroll, check, receipt or other record of receipt, cash or expenditure involving public funds is involved in order that the citizens of this state shall have full rights to know of, and have full access to information on the public finances of the government and the public bodies and entities created to serve them."
 Neb.
 Rev. Stat. §84-712.01(2).

 N.J.S.A.
 47:1A-1.1 exempts from access trade secrets and proprietary commercial or financial information.
-Bills to public entities from providers of goods and services, including attorneys and other professionals, are public records under OPRA Courier Post v.
-Lenape, see also Keddie v.
-Rutgers, 286 N.J.
+Bills to public entities from providers of goods and services, including attorneys and other professionals, are public records under OPRA.
+Courier Post v.
+Lenape Regional High School Dist., 360 N.J.
 Super.
-285, 669 A.2d 247 (App.
-Div.
-1996); Hunterdon County Policemen's Benevolent Ass'n v.
-Township of Franklin, 286 N.J.
-Super.
-389, 669 A.2d 299 (App.
-Div.
-1996).
+191 (L. Div.
+2002).
 However, detailed telephone and car phone toll billing records of public officials which reveal the telephone numbers called are not public records.
 North Jersey Newspapers Co. v.
 Passaic County Bd. of Chosen Freeholders, 127 N.J.
-9, 601 A.2d 693 (1992).
+9 (1992).

 Trade secrets are exempt from disclosure.
-NMSA 1978 § 14-2-1(A)(6) (2011).
+NMSA 1978 § 14-2-1(F) (2019).
 The exact nature of the information is important.
-See, e.g., NMSA 1978 §58-1-48 (1995) (records of financial institutions are secret); certain corporate records filed with the Public Regulation Commission limit publicly available information to the name of corporation, names and addresses of the officers, and certain financial information is not disclosed.
+See, e.g., NMSA 1978 §58-1-48 (1995) (records of financial institutions shall be revealed only with the consent of the director); certain corporate records filed with the Public Regulation Commission limit publicly available information to the name of corporation, names and addresses of the officers, and certain financial information is not disclosed.
 But see 1951 N.M.
 Op.
 Att'y Gen. 5342 which suggests that most business and financial records are public records.
 Presumably, a significant burden of establishing that the records are not public would rest on the public body arguing secrecy.
 See NMSA 1978 § 14-2-5 (1993).
 See also City of Las Cruces v.
-Public Employees Labor Relations Board, 1996-NMSC-24, ¶ 8, 917 P.2d 451 (balancing test criteria); but see Edenburn v.
-New Mexico Dep't of Health, 2013-NMCA-045, ¶ 26, 299 P.3d 424, 432 (a regulation may prohibit release of records under IPRA only when it has the force of law).
+Public Employees Labor Relations Bd., 1996-NMSC-024, ¶ 8, 917 P.2d 451 (balancing test criteria); but see Edenburn v.
+New Mexico Dep't of Health, 2013-NMCA-045, ¶ 26, 299 P.3d 424, 432 (finding that “a regulation may prohibit release of records under IPRA only when it has the force of law”).

 Business records, financial data and trade secrets of private businesses are closed, unless disclosed in a submission to a government entity.
 However, G.S. §§ 133-33, 143-52 and 143-53, which govern the competitive bid procedures to be followed in awarding state contracts, provides that while all bids shall be open to public inspection following the award of a contract, “trade secrets, test data and similar proprietary information” submitted in connection with a bid may remain confidential.